 - 1. The City will develop an ordinance to require source control BMPs for pollutant generating sources on existing development by August 1, 2022. - 2.
 The City will develop an inventory of pollutant generating business and/or properties by August 1, 2022. - 3.
 The City will inform business on pollutant generating activities and applicable source control requirements by January 1, 2023. - 4.
 The City will annually inspect an equivalent number of 20% of businesses by January 1, 2023. - 5.
-The city implements follow up actions and inspections by January 1, 2023. - 6.
-The City pursue training opportunities for source control program staff.
+The city will implement follow up actions and inspections by January 1, 2023. - 6.
+The City is currently involved in Eastside IDDE group which meets throughout the year to share resources and provide training.
+The City will pursue training opportunities for additional source control program staff.